magento/merchdocs/src/configuration/sales/eway.md

 {:.bs-callout-warning}
 **Deprecation Notice** <br/>
 Due to the Payment Service Directive [PSD2]({% link stores/compliance-payment-services-directive.md %}) and the continued evolution of many APIs, this payment integration is at risk of becoming outdated and no longer security compliant in the future.
-For this reason, it is now deprecated and we are recommending that you disable it in your Magento configuration and transition to the corresponding [Magento Marketplace extension](https://marketplace.magento.com/catalogsearch/result/?q=eway){:target="_blank"}.<br/><br/>
+For this reason, it is now deprecated, and we recommend that you disable it in your Magento configuration and transition to the corresponding [Magento Marketplace extension](https://marketplace.magento.com/catalogsearch/result/?q=eway){:target="_blank"}.<br/><br/>
 **This integration will be removed from the Magento 2.4.0 release and has been deprecated from current versions of 2.3.**<br/><br/>
 For details about making a secure transition from deprecated payment integrations, see our [DevBlog](https://community.magento.com/t5/Magento-DevBlog/bg-p/devblog){:target="_blank"}.